thepirat000/Audit.NET/src/Audit.EntityFramework/README.md

 **EntityFramework (EF) Audit Extension for [Audit.NET library](https://github.com/thepirat000/Audit.NET).**

-Automatically generates Audit Trails for EntityFramework's CRUD operations. **Supporting EF 6 and EF Core**.
+Automatically generates Audit Logs for EntityFramework's CRUD operations. **Supporting EF 6 and EF Core**.

 Audit.EntityFramework provides the infrastructure to log interactions with the EF `DbContext`.
 It can record detailed information about CRUD operations in your database.